Staff Profile

 Positions

-- 2017 – Lecturer.
+- 2017 – Lecturer in Metabolic Biochemistry.
 Biology - School of Natural and Environmental Sciences, Newcastle University, Newcastle-upon-Tyne, UK

 - 2011 – Research Associate.
-Dept. of Metabolic Biology, and Dept. of Biological Chemistry, John Innes Centre, Norwich, UK
+Dept. Metabolic Biology/Biological Chemistry, John Innes Centre, Norwich, UK

 - 2002 – Post-doc.
 The Sainsbury Laboratory, Norwich, UK